 Can cats eat a PB&J sandwich?

 Kitties should not be fed PB&J sandwiches.
 Nothing in that snack is healthy for felines or is part of their natural diet.
 Do not feed your cat this snack.
 It is too high in sugar, fat, and potentially toxic ingredients.
 This includes jelly, which often has artificial and added sweeteners.

-Is a cat eating peanut butter an emergency?
+Is a cat eating PB an emergency?

 A small amount is usually not an emergency but can be if they ingest too much or start showing severe symptoms.
 Call your vet immediately if you suspect your cat is experiencing distress or an extreme reaction.